awslabs/kubeflow-manifests/docs/deployment/cognito/guide.md

 1. Screenshot of all the record sets in hosted zone for reference
     1. ![subdomain-records-summary](./images/subdomain-records-summary.png)

-## 6.0 Connecting to Central dashboard
+## 6.0 Connecting to central dashboard

 1. The central dashboard should now be available at [https://kubeflow.platform.example.com](https://kubeflow.platform.example.com/).
 Before connecting to the dashboard:
     1. Head over to the Cognito console and create some users in `Users and groups`.
-These are the users who will login to the central dashboard.
+These are the users who will log in to the central dashboard.
         1. ![cognito-user-pool-created](./images/cognito-user-pool-created.png)
-    1. Create a profile for a user created in previous step by [following this guide](https://www.kubeflow.org/docs/components/multi-tenancy/getting-started/#manual-profile-creation).
-Following is a sample profile for reference:
+    1. Create a Profile for a user by following the steps in the [Manual Profile Creation](https://www.kubeflow.org/docs/components/multi-tenancy/getting-started/#manual-profile-creation).
+The following is an example Profile for reference:
-        1. ```
+        1. ```bash
             apiVersion: kubeflow.org/v1beta1
             kind: Profile
             metadata: